 - Sign in through MyUSF and navigate to OASIS (Online Access Student Information System)

-- After the OASIS window pops up, then navigate to the "Student section"
+- After the OASIS window pops up, navigate to the "Student section"

 - Select "Admissions"

 - Select the option "Pay My Application Fee"

 3. Submit Official College Transcript(s)

 For each institution of higher learning attended, send a transcript to USF through the official electronic submission of your institution or in a sealed envelope to: